crypbet/crypbet.github.io/README.md

 - Set limits on your gambling activity to ensure it remains an enjoyable experience.
 - If you or someone you know may have a gambling problem, please seek help.

-Thank you for your patience, and we look forward to welcoming you to Gamble Grove!
+Thank you for your patience, and we look forward to welcoming you to CrypBet!